mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ### Transaction confirmation dialog, network related errors

 Press "Decline"<br>
 Response.
-Confirmation finalize request is closed, no finalizetion happens.
+Back to 'finalize transaction' page

 Press 'Finalize' button.
 At confirmation enter the password and press 'Confirm', but break the network connection first.<br>
-Response: Message about Node connection error
+Response: In intenal node - nothing should happens.
+If external - Message about Node connection error

 Wait for some time while node status will be red.
 Try to finalize transaction.<br>
 Response: Message about Node heath status